A tremor below the surface of the earth which causes shaking of the crust:

 Answer

-1. Koyna earthquake in Maharashtra was caused by construction of the Koyna dam in a seismically active region.
+- The 1967 Koyna earthquake in Maharashtra is widely associated with the construction of the Koyna Dam in a seismically active region.

 Imagine you were sitting in the balcony of a seaside resort, when you suddenly noticed waves rising high in the sky.
-Suddenly there was a surge in the height of the waves and they turned into a tsunami.
+Suddenly there was a surge in the height of the waves.
+You knew it was a tsunami.
 What could have caused this tsunami and what were its consequences.

 Answer